 Setting the tolerance level too high will cost big money – millions over time.

 4. Implement Advanced Duplicate Protection Controls

-Freight carriers are commonly known for issuing duplicate bills for payment.
+Freight carriers are commonly known for issuing duplicate invoices.
 For shippers receiving tens of thousands of freight invoices per year, it's almost guaranteed that duplicate invoices will slip through if advanced controls aren’t in place to catch them.

 Duplicate controls in most systems are only partially successful.